dmh2000/retrosheet/doc/retro-chapter-3/index.md

 A library for reading the json data files into Go objects.

+The general method used in each of Games, Teams and Personnel is to read the json files created in chapter 2 and use json.Unmarshal them into arrays of Go structs.
+In addition the code for each type contains the relevant struct definition and the associated json annotations.
+The annotations do two things:

+- json:_name_ provides a mapping from the field names in the json file to the names in the Go struct.
+In this case I tried to keep the names the same but for consistency it is helpful to have this annotation.
+- json:'omitempty' is especially important because the raw data has some missing items and this annotation will populate the affected field with the default value for the type.

 ## Gamelogs

 Each gamelog in data/games/json/glXXXX.json contains multiple games.
 Typically a season but could also be playoffs, depending on the files used.